April 29, 2025

 Audacity is a free, open-source audio editing program for a variety of platforms.
 This freeware staple is known for its regular updates, straightforward interface, and strong following.
 It may take some time to get used to the interface if you aren't familiar with audio or video editing.

-To get audio from a video in Audacity, open the video file in question.
+To extract audio from a video in Audacity, open the video file in question.
 Be patient; it might take a moment to open, depending on the file size and length of the video.
 Once opened, select Export under File to export just the audio.
+You can choose between various formats including MP3, WAV, and FLAC, allowing you to balance between file size and audio quality.

 6. REAPER